Action off Bougainville

 The action off Bougainville was a naval and air engagement on the South Pacific Theater of World War II near Bougainville, Papua New Guinea on 20 February 1942.
 A United States Navy aircraft carrier task force on its way to raid the Imperial Japanese military base at Rabaul, New Britain was attacked by a force of land-based bombers of the Imperial Japanese Navy.
 The US task force was commanded by Admiral Wilson Brown and the Japanese aircraft forces were under the command of Eiji Gotō.

-In the ensuing engagement, the Japanese air group lost 15 of 17 bombers sent to attack the American carrier group.
+In the ensuing engagement, the Japanese 4th Kōkūtai lost 15 of 17 bombers sent to attack the American carrier group.
 The United States lost only two fighters in defence, and no ships were damaged.
 As a result of the loss of surprise, however, the Americans retired without raiding Rabaul as originally planned.
 Because of the heavy losses in bombers, the Japanese were forced to delay their planned invasion of New Guinea, giving the Allies more time to prepare defences against the Japanese advances in the South Pacific.